rushiiMachine/blog/urara/aliucord/+page.svelte.md

 - [Treecord] (*dead*-ish)
 - Bluecord (*closed source, author has made a botnet*)

+# Smali patching

-All 3 of these worked by the same principle, that being smali patches, making development extremely slow and limited in complexity.
+All 3 of the aforementioned worked in the same way, smali patches, making development extremely slow and limited in complexity.
 The way smali patches work is, using something like [ApkTool], firstly you disassemble the app into an IR called smali.
 Think assembly but instead for Java on Android.
 Next you modify the smali to add your functionality, run a diff utility to document the changes you did, and reassemble into a functional apk.